sagemath/sagewiki_to_gh-2022-10-10/SageVirtualBox.md

 }}}
 And from your desktop computer
 {{{
-rdesktop localhost
+$ rdesktop localhost
 }}}

+Install the system.
+After installing it, remove the cd (iso image) by
+{{{
+$ VBoxManage modifyvm ubuntu -dvd none
+}}}

 == Stop the image (do not save changes) ==
 {{{
-VBoxManage controlvm ubuntu poweroff
+$ VBoxManage controlvm ubuntu poweroff
 }}}

 == Stop the image (save changes) ==
 {{{
-VBoxManage controlvm ubuntu savestate
+$ VBoxManage controlvm ubuntu savestate
 }}}